GurpreetSinghInfoSec/Bug-Bounty-/DNS/README.md

 ##  Focusing on the DNS Resolver

-The **DNS Resolver** is the part of the process you have direct control over, which is particularly relevant in security and performance optimization.
+The **DNS Resolver** is the part of the process you have direct control over, which is particularly relevant in security and performance optimization.A DNS resolver is a server that translates domain or subdomain names into IP addresses, and in subdomain enumeration tools it is crucial because it validates which discovered subdomains actually exist and are live.

 ### Why the Resolver Matters